elastic/k8s-integration-infra/README.md

 ### Put load on the cluster
 1. `cd scripts`
 2. `go build`
-3. `./stress_test_k8s --kubeconfig=<path> --deployments=4 --namespaces=2`
+3. `./stress_test_k8s --kubeconfig=/Users/michaliskatsoulis/.kube/config --deployments=20 --namespaces=10 --podlabels=4 --podannotations=4`

-The above command will create 2 namespaces and deploy one demo nginx deployment in each one with as many replicas as indicated in the `deployments` flag.
+The above command will create 10 namespaces and deploy one demo nginx deployment in each one with as many 20 replicas as indicated in the `deployments` flag.
+Each pod will have 4 labels and 4 annotations,